 Athena’s gift to the yet-to-be-named city was the olive tree.

-…And were greatly relieved they wouldn’t herein be known as the residents of Poseidon City or Poseidontown or Poseidonville etc.
+…And who were greatly relieved they wouldn’t herein be known as the residents of Poseidon City or Poseidontown or Poseidonville etc.

 *Brad Kronen’s book “Love in the Stars” published by Llewellyn Worldwide, Inc. is available for purchase at your local book seller or online at amazon.com at the link listed below.